Winter Maintenance and Driving Tips to Keep Your Car Fuel-Efficient and Reliable

 Drive Slower

-To offset this effect, drive at a slower pace than usual in order to minimize air resistance.
-If you normally drive at 65 miles per hour on the highway, try cruising at 55 miles per hour and note the effect it has on your fuel efficiency.
-The price you save at the pump may be worth the small increase in time you spend commuting.
+To offset this effect, drive at a slower pace than usual to minimize air resistance.
+If you usually drive at 65 miles per hour on the highway, try cruising at 55 miles per hour and note the effect it has on your fuel efficiency.
+The price you save at the pump may be worth the slight increase in time you spend commuting.

 Oil Changes

 Generally, using a different oil when the weather turns cold is unnecessary.
-Modern synthetic oils have dual viscosity ratings that are tuned to properly lubricate the engine at both low and high temperatures.
-However, for drivers in extremely cold climates, modern manufacturers still sometimes suggest using an oil with a lower viscosity.
-Check your owner’s manual to see if this is suggested for your particular vehicle and climate.
+Modern synthetic oils have dual viscosity ratings that are specifically tuned to lubricate the engine effectively at both low and high temperatures.
+However, for drivers in frigid climates, modern manufacturers still sometimes suggest using an oil with a lower viscosity.
+Check your owner’s manual to determine if this is recommended for your specific vehicle and climate.

 The Engine Warm-Up Period